 - Matching Person and Technology (MPT) Framework – This framework provides an individualized approach for matching a student with the appropriate technology.

 As districts begin the task of evaluating technologies to meet the needs of diverse learners, a thoughtful process must be in place to ensure success.
-Consult the rubric for guidance before making decisions regarding the purchase of new technologies.

 As technology advances, educators must know where to access the most current information.
 Among the recommended sources are David Edyburn’s annual reviews of top articles in the area of special education technology and his daily online journal, Special Education Technology Practice.
 Other sources include the National Assistive Technology Institute, Assistive Technology Outcomes Measurement System project, Consortium for Assistive Technology Outcomes Research, as well as The Horizon Report 2015 Edition.
 Online journals include Closing the Gap and AT Benefits and Outcomes (Hecker & Engstrom, 2011).